 HOW TO ADOPT:

-- APPLY: There are two applications for adopting dogs.
+- APPLY: There are two applications for adopting.
 One is for folks who have never adopted from Pet Harbor before, the other for folks who have.
-There is a questionnaire for adopting cats.

-- APPROVAL: This involves our processing the application by checking all applicable references (vet(s), people who know your pet experience firsthand, landlord, homeowner association, local shelter check).
+- APPROVAL: This involves many steps.
+We process the application by checking all applicable references (veterinarians, people who know applicants’ pet experience firsthand, any landlord, homeowner association, local shelter).
+We verify home ownership.
+We do basic checks.
 We engage in a back-and-forth Q&A with applicants.
 The more we learn about applicants, the better equipped we are to help make successful matches between humans and pets.
-Then we visit the home and family.
+(Please note that sometimes applications on their faces provide enough information for us to know we cannot approve them.
+In those cases, we do not do all of the above due diligence.)
+Then we visit the home and family, whether that is in person or virtually.
 Then, if approved, we issue an approval email describing the next steps (the meet-and-greet and contract-signing processes).

 - MEET & GREET: Meet the pet(s) if you haven’t already.
-This almost always occurs at adoption events.
-Most events are held near Fredericksburg, Virginia.
+Subject to change, this occurs in one of two ways.
+Please see our COVID page for details.
 The entire potential adoptive family must meet the pet before adoption.
 That includes all human and canine family members, not feline family members.